dwavesystems/dwave-ocean-sdk/docs/concepts/nl_model.rst

 variables representing items can be divided into subsets of packed and not packed.

-The :class:`dwave.optimization.model.Model` class can contain this model and its methods provide convenient utilities for working with representations of a problem.
+The :class:`~dwave.optimization.model.Model` class encodes this model and its methods provide convenient utilities for constructing such models.